This site uses technical (necessary) and analytics cookies.

 For citizens of other countries (including Italy)

-If you need to draft a POA with validity in Italy, you must do so with a Canadian lawyer/notary and subsequently have the signature of the said lawyer/notary certified by the Consular Office.
+If you need to draft a POA with validity in Italy, you must do so with a Canadian lawyer/notary.

 POAs in English or French must be translated into Italian.